aksakalli/restacey/README.md

 Demo
 ---------------------
-I made this template for
+I made this template for one of my photographer friend (He is definitely not familiar with web design) and he is currently running his website's content on his own.

+Here is his website: [alpertunali.com](http://alpertunali.com/)

 License
 ---------------------